robak86/hardwired/README.md

 This example demonstrates also scope configurations.
 You can learn more about it [here](#scope-configuration).

-### Creating Child Scopes from the Definitions
+### Creating Child Scopes within the Definitions

-The `use` argument passed to the factory function `fn(use => ...)` is actually an instance of a container.
-This powerful feature allows the definitions to create a child scopes internally and run code in complete isolation.
-Additionally, it is possible to [bind](#definitions-binding) other values for given definitions for the lifetime of a scope.
+One of the more advanced and powerful features of Hardwired is the ability to create child scopes directly within your definitions.
+This allows for a level of encapsulation and isolation that can be incredibly useful in certain scenarios.

+To understand this feature, let's first recall that when you create a definition using the `fn` function, you provide a factory function that describes how to create an instance of the dependency.
+This factory function receives a `use` argument, which is a function that allows you to retrieve other dependencies.

+However, what might not be immediately apparent is that this `use` function is actually an instance of the container itself.
+This means that within your factory function, you have full access to all the capabilities of the container, including the ability to create child scopes.

+Combining that with the [definitions binding](#definitions-binding) gives you very powerful abstraction.

+Let's dive into an example to see how this can be useful:

 ```typescript
 const logger = fn.scoped(() => {